pmp-p/untitled-asteroids-pyray/README.md

 ## Prequisities (change this)

-* Knowledge of Object-Oriented Programming, Inheritance, File Opening, Data Strutures
+* Knowledge of Object-Oriented Programming, Inheritance, File Processing, Data Strutures, and Game-Loop logic
-* PyRay/RayLib libraries install on your computer (see To Run Below)
+* PyRay/RayLib libraries installed on your computer (see To Run the Game Below)
-* Python 3 installed
+* Python installed
-* Works on Windows, Likely works on Mac (must test)*
+* Request module is installed

 ## Core Gameplay